WanjiruNgari2/simpleecommercecart/README.md

 4.Remove a product from the cart or adjust its quantity.

 #### contacts
 Contact me via wanjirunagri2@gmail.com incase of any questions.
+Thanks